Family Vacations in Barbados

 Rockley Golf & Country Club

-Learn how to play golf on a 9-hole course that is ideal for children!
-Golf lessons are offered and golf clubs and carts are available for rent.
-After playing a round of golf you can visit the Out of Bounds Restaurant for a nice cold drink and snack!
+Learn how to play golf on a 9-hole course that is ideal for children.
+Golf clubs and carts are available for rent.
+After playing a round of golf, you can visit the Out of Bounds Restaurant for a nice cold drink and snack!